NORTHWEST MINNESOTA TOURISM DIRECTORY

 Below are lists of trails in our seven county area of Northwest Minnesota.
 Entries are listed alphabetically by city.
 Snowmobile and ATV club contact information is included at the bottom of the page.

 Part of the directory covers snowmobile trails and local club contacts.
 A page containing a quick, poor quality version of the snowmobile trails map is available or a higher print quality snowmobile trails map is available to download in Acrobat Reader.
-This is a 531 KB file that takes a long time to view.
+This is a 531 KB file that may take a long time to view.

 Major Driving Routes Information